Skip to Main Content

 What to Expect:

-Enjoy a warm-up ride beginning through the quiet neighborhood streets of Christchurch, ending in beautiful Hagley Park.
+Enjoy a warm-up ride beginning in the quiet neighborhood streets of Christchurch and ending in beautiful Hagley Park.

 Included Meals: Breakfast, Dinner